JackLJohnson/rpg-git-book/10-deployment.md

 gmake BIN_LIB=PROD_LIB
 ```

 **Don't be scared** to rebuild entire applications, even if it is 400+ objects.
 IBM i combined with strong hardware means compiles happen fast.
-It's totally normal, in other ecosystems (in the Linux world), to rebuild entire applications.
+It's totally normal in other ecosystems (in the Linux world) to rebuild entire applications.
 Do not follow the stigma that rebulding applications is a bad thing, which is something that exists in the IBM i world.

 ## Save file deployment